 - Work in pairs.
 Read the title of the article.
 Discuss what you think it might be about.
-Read and check - Read the article again and answer the guestions. - 2 How does the writer feel about the findings: 3 What reasons are put forward to explain the findings? - 4 Why are parents and grandparents mentioned?
+Read and check - Read the article again and answer the questions.
+What was the initial research can 2 How does the writer feel about the findings 3 What reasons are put forward to explain the findings? - 4 Why are parents and grandparents mentioned?
 5 What's the significance of the hashtag #PokeBlitz?
 Lost words lead to lost world